 Our confidence in our drive to improve our gender pay gap is influenced by the pipeline of initiatives in progress.
-We believe these will further improve wellbeing, work-life balance, raising awareness, address unconscious bias and attract a higher proportion of female employees in key management and leadership positions.
-The slight shift in balance between the percentage of male vs female employees when compared to 2020 also encourages us that we are building our pipeline of female talent.
+We believe these will further improve wellbeing, work-life balance, raising awareness, address unconscious bias and attract a higher proportion of female employees into key management and leadership positions.
+The continuing shift in balance across the organisation levels and pay quartiles, when compared to 2021, is encouraging and demonstrates our support of the career development of our female talent.

-Our ongoing focus on Diversity and Inclusion enables us to continue to focus on proactively managing talent, internally and externally, to ensure a sourcing approach that focuses on attraction and succession planning for female talent to further close the gender gap.
+Our ongoing focus on DE&I enables us to proactively manage talent, internally and externally, and to ensure a sourcing approach that focuses on attraction and succession planning for female talent, to further close the gender gap.

-Our mentoring, coaching and talent programmes support the career progression of female employees and we continue to explore opportunities to improve in these areas.
+Our mentoring, coaching and talent programmes support the career progression of female employees, and we continue to explore opportunities to improve in these areas.
+The addition this year of our partnership with Global Academy also enables us to engage directly with young female talent, and we have plans in place to offer apprenticeships in our creative teams to continue supporting their professional development.

-Our increased focus on our Diversity and Inclusion strategy, supported by the activities of our D & I Focus Group, provide formal and informal opportunities for our female employees to share valuable information, raise awareness of the needs and issues that particularly impact females, and to develop social and business networks.
+Our increased focus on our DE&I strategy, supported by the activities of our DE&I Focus

+Group provides formal and informal opportunities for our female employees to share valuable information, raise awareness of the needs and issues that particularly impact females, and to develop social and business networks.
 Our mandatory Unconscious Bias training across our management population is ongoing and will continue to develop into the future, along with our overall strategy to build a truly inclusive working environment.
-Our talent acquisition processes continue to be an area of focus to ensure that we attract the best female talent in the market.
+Our talent acquisition processes remain an area of focus to ensure that we attract the best female talent in the market and we are seeing greater success year on year.

-We are prioritising activities that enable us to meet & exceed our EMEA Diversity & Inclusion commitment to improve the gender split in our management population from 76% male/22% female to 65% male/35% female by 2023, and we will continue to encourage close collaboration with our Employee Representatives and D&I Focus groups, as well as learning from external best practice.
+We have prioritised activities that enable us to meet and exceed our DE&I commitment to improve the gender split in our management population from 76% male/22% female to 65% male/35% female by 2023, and we will continue to encourage close collaboration with our Employee Representatives and DE&I Focus groups, as well as learning from external best practice.

-Our approach to Flexible Working which has included the introduction of a hybrid working model between office and home locations, along with our highly competitive Family Friendly policy, recognises the importance of balancing the personal and professional needs of our employees.
-As we see how this works in practice, we will continue to adapt and further develop our approach to flexible working to secure high productivity and a great employee experience.
+Our approach to 'Flexible Working' which has included the introduction of a hybrid working model between office and home locations, along with our highly competitive 'Family Friendly' policy, recognises the importance of balancing the personal and professional needs of our employees.
+As our approach continues to evolve, we and our competitors are identifying how to best secure high productivity as well as a great employee experience.
+We will review and adapt our approach to ensure that we remain competitive and attractive to external and internal talent.